cmaureir/progra-alma/lectures/week4/lecture13.rst

 #.
 Write a program which simulate the dice rolling of two dice,
    the main idea of this game is reach a 7 in less than 10 tries.
-   The program must verifica in each try, if your game reach or not the 7 until the tenth game.
+   The program must verify in each try, if your game reach or not the 7 until the tenth game.

    Maybe the `random`_ module will be useful.